Moo-osama/DL-for-gender-voice-classification/README.md

 ## Results

 The graph below shows the training-validation loss achieved after 60 epochs of training.
-The training and validation losses saturate after 60 epochs at 0.0214 and 0.0262 respectively.
+The training and validation losses saturate at 0.0214 and 0.0262 respectively.

 <p align="center">
 <img src="r1.png" width=50% height=50%>